liang005/CS485_Assignment-1/README.md

 I added two sound effects.
 The first sound effect is the sound of an UFO moving and the second is of an asteroid exploding when collecting the object.
 I also added a particle effect that trails the UFO.

-What I have learn from the assignment:
+What I have learned from the assignment:
 From this assignment, I learned how to create simple 2D and 3D games.
 I also learned how to use Git Bash.
 Lastly, I learned about scripts and C#.